brockboland/Homebrew/30-AmericanPaleAle/README.md

 * Fermented in wide-mouthed plastic carboy

 ## Bottling day
+About 4.5 gallons went into the bottling bucket, but not all of that made it into bottles.
+I ran out of bottles, for one, but the sample I pulled for a gravity reading seemed to have a lot floating around in it, so I was happy to leave the dregs behind in both the fermenter and the bottling bucket, to cut down on the amount that went into the bottles.

-* FG: 1.0xx
+* FG: 1.011
-* x.x% ABV
+* 4.3% ABV
-* xxx 12-ounce bottles
+* 11 bombers and 16 12-ounce bottles
-* Carbonation target: 1.5 to 2 volumes
-* Primed with x.x oz corn sugar
+* Primed with 4 oz corn sugar

 ## Tasting notes

 ## Timeline
 * 2018.01.21: Brew day
+* 2018.02.03: Bottling day